ThamiMlotshwa/card-draw-oop/README.md

 # CARD DRAW OOP TECHNICAL ASSESSMENT
-This is an extensible OOP implementation of a Poker Draw simulator in Java 17.It is to be built in Maven and a Maven wrapper is available for use.
+This is an extensible OOP implementation of a Poker Draw simulator in Java 17.It is to be built in Maven and a Maven wrapper is available for use from the root directory.

 To build: ./mvnw compile